 In 60AD the native Iceni tribe in the northern half of East Anglia rebelled against the Romans.
 Led by the late king’s daughter Queen Boudicca, they rose up and, joining with others, destroyed the Roman provincial capital of Colchester.
-The main Roman army in Britannia was fighting in Anglesey.
+The main Roman army in Britannia was then fighting in Anglesey.
 They marched south as fast as they could but did not have sufficient strength to take on Boudicca’s army.
-The rebels burnt Londinium to the ground, killing its entire population and then moved on to St. Albans, which was also destroyed.
+The rebels burnt Londinium to the ground, killing its entire population, and then moved on to St. Albans, which was also destroyed.
 The rebellion was finally quashed by the Roman forces during a major battle in the Midlands.

 The first Londinium had lasted a mere thirteen years but the Romans set about rebuilding the town.
 If the province was to grow into something similar to others such as Gaul somewhere more appropriate and accessible than Colchester was required as the capital.
 Londinium was the obvious choice.
 It was a useful place to cross the Thames and from there a network of roads could spread out to other towns.
 The Romans began enlarging the previously modest town as a local copy of Rome, with many grand buildings to house senior officials.
 A vast basilica was constructed in the centre as the town hall, as well as a large complex of buildings to accommodate the administration of the province.
-Following the rebellion the new Provincial Procurator based his permanent headquarters and civil service there.
+Following the rebellion, the new Provincial Procurator based his permanent headquarters and civil service there.